openplans/shareabouts-api/README.md

 Here are some ways *you* can contribute:

-* by joining our developers discussion list: http://groups.google.com/group/shareabouts-dev
-* by taking a look at our pipeline in the public tracker: https://www.pivotaltracker.com/projects/398973
 * by using alpha, beta, and prerelease versions
 * by reporting bugs
 * by suggesting new features